 American Legacy Tours’ Newport Gangster Tour wanders some of the streets near Covington where the mob once ruled.
 Learn how the town gave rise to the modern gaming industry.
-Starting at the Gangsters Dueling Piano Bar, the tour covers a flat .75-mile route that’s wheelchair/stroller accessible. $25.
+Starting at the Gangsters Dueling Piano Bar, the tour covers a flat .75-mile route that’s wheelchair/stroller accessible. $29.

 The self-guided Historic Walking Tour of Downtown Bardstown features 48 sites of interest, including Old Talbott Tavern, a local “watering hole” that first opened in 1779!
 Pick up a map at the Welcome Center or download the pdf.

 Bourbon Paddle Tours in Frankfort navigate the Kentucky River through Lock and Dam No. 4 then dock at Buffalo Trace for a distillery tour and tasting.
 This four-hour guided adventure offers views that can only be seen from the river and special access to an area of Buffalo Trace typically off limits to the public.
 Book an available date on Canoe Kentucky’s calendar; additional trips for groups of eight can also be booked Fridays through Sundays from June through October by special request.

 Ride the nation’s only boat-based bourbon tour with Kentucky River Tours in Frankfort and discover the Kentucky River’s role on bourbon history.
-The 1.5-hour Kentucky River Bourbon History Tour discusses six riverfront distilleries for $17.95.
-The three-hour Bourbon Pompeii tour, offered in partnership with Buffalo Trace, showcases the distillery’s archeological dig into bourbon history for $70.
+Among the tour options, the 50-minute Kentucky River Bourbon History Tour discusses six riverfront distilleries for $25.
+The four-hour Old Taylor tour, offered in partnership with Buffalo Trace, showcases the distillery’s archeological dig into bourbon history for $70.
 The 2.5-hour ‘river tour & taste’ combines history lessons with a private tasting at Buffalo Trace for $50.
 ‘Bourbon and boats’ is a 2.5-hour experience delving into the history of the Old Hermitage Distillery and includes a stop at Bourbon on Main in downtown Frankfort for $80.
 ‘Spirits of Frankfort’ is an after-dark ride into local legends and lore for $30.
 Custom private tours available, too.
 Book online or call 502-219-3318.
 Tours are offered April through October.